Hailiax/HLX/HeLX/parsers/js/README.md

 HeLXc path/to/input/file.hlx
 ```
 HeLXc creates a .js file with the same name as the input file using HeLXtoJSc.
 Then, HeLXc calls node to interpret it.
-HeLXc and HeLXtoJSc must be in the same location.

 ## Note
 The outputted javascript is very unoptimized.
 I recommend using google closure compiler to clean it up.
 The output from this version of HeLXc isn't very human-unreadable anyways.